CPunch/openpunk/content/_index.md

 ## Contact

 Any questions or concerns can be emailed to me at [cpunch@openpunk.com](mailto:cpunch@openpunk.com).
+If you wanna chat, join [my Discord](https://discord.gg/jPKQ3X2).
 I also have an [RSS feed](https://openpunk.com/index.xml) if you'd like to keep tabs on me :)

 If you're a recruiter in need of a 'go-getter' checkout my resume [here](https://github.com/CPunch/resume/releases/latest).

+## Support your local sellout

+If you like what I do and want to buy me a coffee, please donate [here](https://ko-fi.com/cpunch).
+Any money thrown at me will either be spent on server maintenance costs, or used to fund random projects I think are cool.

 ## Other sites about... other things!